coderefinery/mma/_episodes/07-cffi.md

 ## Why [Python CFFI](https://cffi.readthedocs.io)?

-- General: works with any language that exposes a C API.
+- **General**: probably works with any language that exposes a C API.
-- Simple: the interface layer is thin.
+- **Simple**: the interface layer is thin.
+- **Separation of concerns**: the compiled code does not need to know about Python and vice versa.

 ---